mrleemon/rather-simple-social-menu/readme.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-Really Simple Social Menu Widget bundles the following third-party resources:
+Rather Simple Social Menu Widget bundles the following third-party resources:

 Socicon icon font
 License: SIL Open Font License 1.1